liquinlab/elm-smile/docs/introduction.md

 # :wave: Welcome to Smile!

-The <SmileText/> project is a web-based platform designed to make it easy and fun to develop rich and interactive online experiments.
+The <SmileText/> project is a web-based platform designed to make it easy and fun to develop rich and interactive online experiments. ==Unlike tools that cater to novices and non-programmers, Smile is for reasonably competent programmers.==

 ### Key features: